-Students can use the Find Visa (opens in a new window) search tool on the Department of Immigration website to help them identify what type of visa they hold.
-Students will then be able to determine if they are eligibility for a Commonwealth supported place and a HELP loan.
+Students can use the Find Visa (opens in a new window) search tool on the Department of Home Affairs website to help them identify what type of visa they hold.
+Students will then be able to determine if they are eligible for a Commonwealth supported place and a HELP loan.

 Australian Education International (AEI) (opens in a new window) is the international arm of the Department of Education.
 AEI’s vision is for Australia to be recognised as a regional and world leader in education and training excellence and a partner of choice for international collaboration.